bexiturley/Machine-Learning-And-Statistics/README.md

 # Machine Learning And Statistics

-MachineLearningandStatistics <br>
 GMIT - Machine Learning and Statistics module 2020.<br><br>

-This repository contains GMIT Programming for Tasks 2020 Assessment, last commit on or before December 18th, 2020.<br>
+This repository contains GMIT Machine Learning and Statistics Tasks 2020 Assessment, last commit on or before December 18th, 2020.<br>
 Course: Higher Diploma in Data Analytics, GMIT.<br>
 Lecturer: Dr. Ian McLoughlin<br>
 Author: Rebecca Turley<br>
 Email: G00376344@gmit.ie<br>
-From October to December 2020<br>

-Contained within Tasks.ipynd file is my submission through Jupyter notebook.
+## Contained within Tasks.ipynd file is my submission through Jupyter notebook.  <br>

     Task 1 - Write a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
 Your code should not depend on any module from the standard library  or otherwise.
 You should research the task first and include references and a description of your algorithm.

     Task 2 - Use scipy.stats to verify the Chi-squared value on a Wikipedia article is approximately 24.6. value and calculate the associated p value.